leilafouda/lfouda/content/resume/experience.md

   location:
   date_start: '2016-10-19'
   date_end: '2017-03-01'
-  description: "Following aerial surveys to collect data on plastic distribution over the Great Pacific Garbage Patch (accumulation zone), I am undertaking data cleaning, quality control, and post processing.
+  description: "Following aerial surveys to collect data on plastic distribution over the Great Pacific Garbage Patch (accumulation zone), I undertook data cleaning, quality control, and post processing.
 In addition to data processing I was involved in the writing of the final report and peer-reviewed publications."
 - title: Research Assistant (Aerial Observer)
   company: The Ocean Cleanup Foundation
   company_url: ''